 The battery room exhaust operates continuously to preclude accumulation of hydrogen.
-Redundant exhaust fans are provided for each battery room with the standby unit starting automatically when the operating unit fails.
+Redundant exhaust fans are provided for each battery room with the standby unit starting automatically when either of the following occurs: (1) low differential pressure across the operating fan coincident with low air flow (fan failure); (2) fan trip.
 The exhaust fans have spark-resistant construction and are equipped with explosion-proof motors.

 ITS Generator Room Exhaust Fans during Normal Operation-Wall-mounted ITS in-line exhaust fans are utilized to maintain space temperatures in the Train A and Train B ITS generator rooms.
 The operation of the exhaust fans is controlled by the signal from the temperature sensors and transmitters located in the generator room; the outlet damper for each fan opens and closes based upon fan operation.
 The intake dampers are also controlled by the temperature signal, opening on high temperature and closing on low temperature.
 In addition, the diesel generator startup also causes the intake dampers to open to allow outdoor air to be drawn in by the diesel generator combustion air inlet.
-The operation of the exhaust fans is controlled by the signal from the temperature sensors and transmitters located in the generator room.
+The operation of the exhaust fans is controlled by the signal from the temperature sensors and transmitters located in the generator of the exhaust fans is controlled by the signal from the temperature sensors.